benwubenwu/bootcamp19-exercises/3_PM/README.md

 ### Introduction: Todo Site

-Your task for the next few daysis to create a 'Todo Tracker' website.
+Your task for the next few days is to create a 'Todo Tracker' website.
 This single-page website should be able to perform the following actions:

 - Add todos to a list
 - Delete todos once they have been added